Available for Interviews: Dr. Reagan B. Anderson

 - Processed foods are killing us.
 More than 4 ultra processed foods a day increases the chance of dying from all causes by 62%.
 The Standard American Diet is mostly processed foods.

-- Food industry makes “food” as addictive as possible so you eat more of it.
+- The food industry makes “food” as addictive as possible so you eat more of it.

 - Physicians are not taught prevention and most patients do not care about it.